lkodinsson/IngenuityTTRPG/Old/Core/Characters/Maneuvers.md

 **Resist:** Willpower

 Make a melee attack.
-If successful, trade places with your target if they are within 1m.
+If the attack hits, trade places with your target if they are within 1m.

 ## Disarm